 d) A simple renewal of vows with an exchange of rings may be done after the homily (but without bringing in flowers, candles, cords, veils, etc.) using a prepared text (find and replace names, modify first and third lines, and modify third page information).
 Make sure the anniversary they are celebrating is their Church wedding, by asking in what parish they were wed, and who the officiating Priest was, if they remember.

-e) Requiring reservations are Masses with groups of more that ten or Masses on special Altars such as the Altars in the Crypt, and those of Pope John Paul II, Pope John XXIII, etc. To reserve, please email:
+4. Requiring reservations are Masses with groups of more than ten or Masses on special Altars such as the Altars in the Crypt, and those of Pope John Paul II, Pope John XXIII, etc. To reserve, please email:

 . (replace <<at>> with the @ sign).